frappe/frappe_docs/frappe_docs/www/docs/user/en/guides/app-development/connected-app.md

 ![Create oAuth2 client credentials](/docs/assets/img/app-development/generic_oauth_client/3-get-client-credentials.png)

 Copy the client ID and secret from the third party service to your **Connected App** and save.
 Now you and your users can click on "Connect to ..." on the top right.
-This will open a new tab that shows the third party service's consent screen.
+This will open a new browser tab that shows the third party service's consent screen.
 After this, you will be redirected to your frappe instance.

 ![Connect to the third party service](/docs/assets/img/app-development/generic_oauth_client/4-connect.png)

-In the backend, your server will exchange a code it obtained during the redirect for a temporary access token.
+In the backend, your server will exchange a code that it obtained during the redirect for a temporary access token.
 This can then be used to access the third party service on your behalf.

 {next}